MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 	* Change all calls to ``VGLITE_PATH_xxx()`` functions to ``UI_DRAWING_VGLITE_PATH_xxx()`` functions.
 	* Change all calls to ``DISPLAY_UTILS_xxx()`` functions to ``UI_VGLITE_xxx()`` functions.

-* Build the VEE Port and the BSP.

 .. _section_ui_migrationguide_13.6_mimxrt595evk:

 BSP With MCU i.MX RT595